insani-org/onscripter-en-msys2-configure-makefile/ONScripter-EN README.md

 ## License

-ONScripter and ONScripter-EN are distributed under the terms of the GNU General Public License.
+ONScripter and ONScripter-EN are distributed under the terms of the GNU General Public License v2.
 See COPYING for details.